 The Resolutions Committee recommends for consideration by the Convention only resolutions that express sentiments or views that are not already subject to the Convention's control.

-Any proposal that would have significant implications for the diocesan budget or falls under the purview of an existing diocesan committee should be submitted directly to that committee.
+(Any proposal that would have significant implications for the diocesan budget or that falls under the purview of an existing diocesan commission or committee should be submitted directly to that commission or committee, and the Resolutions Committee will not consider the resolution.)

 Please use the following format when submitting resolutions to the Resolutions Committee.
 A sample resolution is appended to the end of these instructions.

 - (1) The Title: A brief description of what the resolution is about. - (2) The Name(s) of the Submitter(s): A resolution must be submitted by a member of the Convention (i.e., canonically resident clergy or lay delegate to the Convention).
-If there is more than one submitter, please indicate the name of the contact person and supply the Resolutions Committee with that person's e-mail address and telephone number to facilitate correspondence between the submitters and the Resolutions Committee. - (3) The Resolution (the "Resolved" clause(s)): - The substance of the resolution appears in the "resolved" clause(s). - All clauses in the resolution should begin with the word "Resolved." - If there is more than one clause, "and be it further" or "and therefore be it" should appear at the end of the previous clause, not at the beginning of a new clause. - In keeping with the practice at the Episcopal Church's General Convention, preliminary "whereas" clauses should not be used.
+If there is more than one submitter, please indicate the name of the contact person and supply the Resolutions Committee with that person's e-mail address and telephone number to facilitate correspondence between the submitters and the Resolutions Committee. - (3) The Resolution (the "Resolved" clause(s)): - The substance of the resolution appears in the "resolved" clause(s). - All clauses in the resolution should begin with the word "Resolved." - If there is more than one clause, then the phrase "and be it further" or "and therefore be it" should appear at the end of the previous clause, not at the beginning of a new clause. - In keeping with the practice at the Episcopal Church's General Convention, preliminary "whereas" clauses should not be used.
 Many good resolutions have failed because of overuse of the "whereas" clause, which can detract from the focus and intent of the resolution.
 Information of the kind provided in "whereas" clauses is more appropriate and effective in the succeeding explanation (see Section 4 below). - (4) The Explanation For the Resolution: A brief explanation providing the rationale for the resolution.
-The explanation portion also provides a space for providing background, clarification or reasons for supporting the resolution.
-The explanation should be as short and concise as possible.

-(5) The Statement Against the Resolution:
+The explanation portion also provides a space for providing background, and clarification or reasons for supporting the resolution.
+The explanation should be as short and concise as possible. - (5) The Statement Against the Resolution:

-The Diocesan Convention in 1997 mandated that the Resolutions Committee provide statements "against" each resolution as well as the explanation "for" the motion in order to give Convention members opposing positions on each resolution to consider in advance of presentation on the Convention floor and to encourage open and balanced conversation about its ramifications.
+In 1997 the Diocesan Convention mandated that the Resolutions Committee provide statements "against" each resolution, in addition to the explanation(s) "for" the resolution, in order to give Convention members opposing positions to consider in advance of the resolution's presentation on the Convention floor, and to encourage open and balanced conversation about its ramifications.
 The Resolutions Committee asks the submitters of resolutions to seek conversation with real critics of the substance of your resolution in order to supply a brief and effective "against" statement for each resolution.